-The aim of the Cohesive Strategy is to produce a strategy for achieving the national goals and reducing risks posed by wildland fire that incorporates objectives and actions at the national, regional, and local level.
-Phase II does not identify national actions, per se, but synthesis of the regional assessments and strategies does point toward a national perspective that leverages regional values and proposes actions with distinctly national relevance.
-While no two regions identify objectives in exactly the same language, there are significant elements held in common among all three regions.
-The following sections outline the initial objectives and actions developed by the RSCs, proposing objectives and actions that are held in common across the regions and/or across the national goals.
-The common concepts are synthesized from the regional initial objectives and actions, which are quoted from the regional assessments in the next sections.
-Proposed objectives and actions are not presented in order of priority.
-Additional similarities exist at the sub-objective and action level, but this summary focuses primarily on regional initial objectives.
-More information on these proposed objectives and actions can be found in the regional assessment reports.
+The aim of the Cohesive Strategy is to produce a strategy for achieving the national goals and reducing risks posed by wildland fire that incorporates objectives and actions at the national, regional and local level.
+While no two regions identify initial objectives and potential actions in exactly the same language, there are significant elements held in common among all three regions.
+There are also objectives and actions unique to each region.
+The following sections outline the initial objectives and a snapshot of potential actions developed by the RSCs.
+Initial objectives and potential actions are not presented in order of priority within this report.